squidfunk/mkdocs-material/docs/creating-your-site.md

 mkdocs new .
 ```

-If you're running Material for MkDocs from within Docker, use:
+Alternatively, if you're running Material for MkDocs from within Docker, use:

 === "Unix"